 This museum is dedicated to telling the story of hte men and women who built the Hoover Dam and settled in Boulder City.
 It elaborates on the social experience of the 1929 Stock Market Crash and Depression as well.

-The Children’s Museum of Northern Nevada – $3 or less per person
+The Children’s Museum of Northern Nevada – $2 per child

 Encourage learning through play at this wonderful children’s museum!